b1-systems/react-components/library/README.md

 ## Confirmation dialog

-Creating a confirmation dialog over and over in different components can become very frustrating since they usually very similar to each other.
+Creating a confirmation dialog over and over in different components can become very frustrating since they are usually very similar to each other.
 Wouldn't it be nice if you could simply pass your message and callback functions to a hook and let it handle the dialog rendering, etc.? `ConfirmationDialog` and `useConfirmationDialog` to the rescue!

 First you insert a `ConfirmationDialog` somewhere up in your component hierarchy which takes the following props: